Uaman/suffix-tree-index-experiments/README.md

 # suffix-tree-index-experiments

-This project is designed to test the performance of string search operations using a suffix tree index and various databases, including Elasticsearch, PostgreSQL, MySQL, and ClickHouse.
+This project is designed to test the performance of string search operations using a suffix tree index based on this implementation https://github.com/abahgat/suffixtree.
+It also tests various databases, including Elasticsearch, PostgreSQL, MySQL, and ClickHouse.
 The experiment environment is implemented using the JUnit Jupiter engine.

 ## Project Structure